Social Media Monitoring 101: How to set up a perfect alert with Awario

 The sources that Awario filters out are the following: Twitter, Facebook, Instagram, Google +, YouTube, News/Blogs, the Web.
 You can choose which sources you're interested in, i.e. want to get the mentions from.
 For example, you can choose to get mentions from all of the social media, but none from the rest of the Internet.

 You've got the Balcklist option in the alert settings as well.
 If you know of the sites that mention your brand but are not interesting to you, you could exclude them from the search straight away.
 In most cases, people exclude their own brand pages from the search.
 That makes sense: you already know what's posted on your page and you don't want to get distracted by these mentions.

 Awario will send you email notifications about your mentions daily, unless you change that to "weekly" or "never".

 3. Use Boolean search for advanced settings and even more precise results.

 If the data you're getting still isn't relevant enough, or if your keyword requires advanced settings, go to Boolean search.
 The link to it is below the Create Alert button on the same page of alert settings.

 Boolean search is a manual type of search that allows users to combine keywords with Boolean operators to produce even more relevant results.
-For a detailed guide on how to use Boolean search, jump to this post.
+For a detailed guide on how to use the Boolean search, jump to this post.